ursinus-cs174-s2023/Modules/_pages/Module13_Recursion1/video1.md

 <li>The Ackermann function can be defined as
 \[A(m, n) = \left\{  \begin{array}{cc} n+1 & m = 0 \\ A(m-1, 1) & n = 0 \\ A(m-1, A(m, n-1)) & \text{otherwise} \end{array}  \right\}\]
 </li>
 <li>The Ackermann function grows extremely quickly when m >= 4!
 This means that its inverse grows very, very slowly.
-Surprisingly, the inverse Ackermann function can be used to describe the theoretical growth in computation time for some simple algorithms.
+Surprisingly, the inverse Ackermann function can be used to describe the theoretical growth in computation time for some <a href = "https://en.wikipedia.org/wiki/Disjoint-set_data_structure">simple algorithms</a>.
 We will discuss this more in CS 371.</li>
 <li>The factorial is defined as N! = N*(N-1)*(N-2)*..*1, which can be defined recursively as
 \[ f(N) = \left\{ \begin{array}{cc} 1 & N = 1 \\ N*f(N-1) & N > 1 \end{array} \right\} \]
 </li>